 “We’ll be getting bids from states that are confident in the next few weeks that they’ll be able to host us compared to if bids were awarded in November, we would have to re-award and things like that,” Yurk said.
 “It was definitely a positive outcome not going out as early.”

 One of the keys for destinations will be location.
-Especially during the COVID-19 era, the ability to have teams cross state borders is important as is a destination with a following for the sport, such as the Northeast or Midwest for hockey.
-Basketball for both Division II and Division III is a bit different in that they are more widespread across the country but the sport committees will still want to not go too far from its traditional footprints.
+Especially during the COVID-19 era, the ability to have teams cross state borders is important as is a destination with a following for the sport.
+Division II basketball is a bit different in that they are more widespread across the country but the sport committees will still want to not go too far from its traditional footprints.

 “Some states are definitely more open than others,” Yurk said.
 “That’s obviously a huge piece of it.
 On the spectator front, we’re really not concerned with that.
 It’s honestly not a big deal if there’s no fans or whatever percent of capacity.
 It’s about having a safe environment for the student-athletes and being able to deliver a championship experience with good venues and good hotels.”